GenXProject/GenX.jl/docs/src/how_to_run_genx.md

 2. Start a terminal and navigate into the `GenX` folder.
 3. Type `julia --project=.` to start an instance of the `julia` kernel with the `project` set to the current folder.
 The `.` indicates the current folder.
+On Windows the location of Julia can also be specified as e.g., 'C:\julia-1.6.0\bin\julia.exe --project=.'

 If it's your first time running GenX (or, if you have pulled after some major upgrades/release/version) execute steps 3-6.

 4. Type `]` to bring up the package system `(GenX) pkg >` prompt.
 This indicates that the GenX project was detected.
 If you see `(@v1.6) pkg>` as the prompt, then the `project` was not successfully set.
 5. Type `instantiate` from the `(GenX) pkg` prompt.
+   On Windows there is an issue with the prepopulated MUMPS_seq_jll v5.5.1 that prevents compilation of the solvers.
+To avoid this issue type 'add MUMPS_seq_jll@5.4.1' after running instantiate.
 6. Type `st` to check that the dependecies have been installed.
 If there is no error, it has been successful.
 7. Type the back key to come back to the `julia>` prompt.